-Dave and his team of six greenkeeping staff are responsible for the 180 acres of parkland course, with elements of heathland across several holes at the West Midlands club, which hosted the Open’s Regional Qualifier and The Ladies’ Home Internationals this summer and ranked 33 in Golf World 2017 England’s Top 100 courses.
+Dave and his team of six greenkeeping staff are responsible for the 180 acres of parkland course, with elements of heathland across several holes at the West Midlands club, which hosted the Open’s Regional Qualifier and The Ladies’ Home Internationals and ranked 33 in Golf World 2017 England’s Top 100 courses.

-This year, Dave decided to tailor the system further by installing Rain Watch™.
+Dave decided to tailor the system further by installing Rain Watch™.
 Catch can rain gauges send rainfall measurements to the control system which automatically adjusts the settings to account for the volume of rain that has fallen.

 Dave says, “Knowing exactly how many millimetres of water your turf is getting sounds basic, but Rain Watch™ takes away all the guesswork.
 It also means being less reactive and no longer having to think about whether to leave the irrigation on or off when you go home.
 Whether it rains or not, you know your course is getting only the irrigation it needs; nothing more, nothing less.
 Everyone should have this.”